New Orleans Construction Accident Lawyer

 What Compensation Can I Get After a Construction Accident?

-After a construction accident in New Orleans, you may be entitled to various damages, such as medical expenses, lost wages, and pain and suffering.
-If you file a workers' comp claim after a construction accident, you could receive wage replacement, vocational rehabilitation, and other benefits.
+If you suffered a construction accident in New Orleans, you may qualify for damages such as medical expenses, lost wages, and pain and suffering.
+If you file a workers’ compensation claim, available benefits might include wage replacement or vocational rehabilitation, depending on your situation.

-The specific types and amount of compensation you can receive depend on the severity of your injuries and the circumstances surrounding your case.
-At Clayton, Frugé & Ward, we meticulously evaluate every aspect of your situation and pursue the full, fair amount you are owed.
+The types and amount of compensation depend on the severity of your injuries and the facts in your case.
+At Clayton, Frugé & Ward, we assess every detail of your circumstances to pursue the full and fair amount you deserve.

 Who Is Liable in a Construction Accident?

-Determining liability for a construction accident can be complex, as multiple parties are often involved.
-This can include contractors, equipment manufacturers, employers, or even other workers.
-To determine fault, we conduct thorough investigations, collaborate with industry experts, and leverage our in-depth knowledge of local and federal regulations.
+Establishing liability in a construction accident can be complicated because multiple parties may be responsible.
+Contractors, equipment manufacturers, employers, or other workers could all contribute to an accident.
+To determine fault, we conduct thorough investigations, work with industry professionals, and use our deep understanding of local and federal regulations.

 How Long Do I Have to File a Claim in New Orleans?

-In Louisiana, the statute of limitations for personal injury claims is generally two years from the date of the accident if the accident occurred on or after July 1, 2024, or one year from the date of the accident if it occurred before this date.
-To avoid losing your right to recover damages, you should act fast.
-Our attorneys can assist you in meeting all legal deadlines.
+In Louisiana, the statute of limitations for personal injury claims is generally two years from the accident date if it occurred on or after July 1, 2024, or one year if it occurred before this date.
+To preserve your right to recover damages, act quickly.
+Our attorneys help you meet all legal deadlines.

 What If My Employer Denies Liability?

-If your employer denies liability for a construction accident, you still have options.
-We can help you navigate this situation by determining if your employer really is liable.
-We can also explore whether other people or parties could be to blame.
-In some cases, you may not need to prove fault at all; if you qualify for workers' compensation, you can receive benefits regardless of who was to blame.
-Our firm is adept at gathering evidence to support your case and is known for taking on challenging cases.
+If your employer denies liability for your construction accident, you still have options.
+We can help you determine whether your employer is responsible, or if other parties also played a role.
+Sometimes, you may not need to prove fault—if you qualify for workers’ compensation, you can still receive benefits, regardless of who was to blame.
+We regularly take on challenging cases and gather evidence to help support your claim.

 Do I Need an Attorney for a Construction Accident Claim?

-While you can file a claim yourself, working with a knowledgeable New Orleans construction accident attorney improves the chances of a positive outcome.
-With Clayton, Frugé & Ward, you'll benefit from a dedicated legal team with extensive experience in handling complex claims, as well as both legal and emotional support throughout the entire process.
+While you can file a claim on your own, working with an experienced construction accident attorney in New Orleans increases your chances for a successful outcome.
+With Clayton, Frugé & Ward, you gain a legal team that has handled complex claims, providing both legal and emotional support every step of the way.

 Move Forward With Confidence: Contact Our Attorneys in New Orleans Today

-At Clayton, Frugé & Ward, we understand the life-changing impact of construction accidents, and we are here to offer the guidance and support you need.
-Our history of handling tough cases and achieving successful outcomes demonstrates our commitment to our clients and the New Orleans community.
-Don’t navigate this challenging time alone.
+At Clayton, Frugé & Ward, we understand the life-changing impact of construction accidents, and we are here to provide the support and guidance you need.
+Our success in tough cases highlights our commitment to our clients and the New Orleans community.
+You do not need to face this difficult time alone.

 Schedule your free consultation with us today by calling (225) 209-9943 and let us help you seek the compensation you deserve.